 Scoring (In bracket Play):

-Games will be scored according to the following: 3 points for a win; 1point for a tie; 0 points for a loss.
+Games will be scored according to the following rules for advancement below.
 A forfeited game is scored as a 5-0 win for the team that is present.
 Referees will provide the winning coach a scorecard, which must be turned into the Headquarters Tent immediately following the game!

 Any team forfeiting two games during pool play will be removed from the tournament.
 Any team forfeiting one game during the playoffs will be removed from the tournament.